PathwayCommons/guide/_workflows/rna_seq_to_enrichment_map_r_notebook/index.md

 #### Text file for expression dataset (TXT)

-As a convenient side effect of our work, we can generate an expression file of normalized RNA counts where row names are gene symbols and column names are sample IDs.
+At this point we can generate an expression file of normalized RNA counts where row names are gene symbols and column names are sample IDs.
 We will use this later to be able to display an expression heatmap for any enriched pathway in our Enrichment Map.

 {% highlight r %}